-- Staggered Down Payment Scheme, which is available for first-time couples and flat owners who are right-sizing in non-mature estates (or properties that are newly built).
+It is available for first-time couples and flat owners who are right-sizing in non-mature estates (or newly built properties).

-When buying a property, is it important to always think long-term.
+When buying a property, it is essential always to think long-term.
 Thus, you also have to consider your house’s rental yield.
-Think how it easy it will be to rent your place, as well as how much you can charge.
+Think how easy it will be to rent your place, as well as how much you can charge.

-So, if you’re thinking of posting your house on AirBnb, better forget about it.
+So, if you’re thinking of posting your house on Airbnb, you better forget about it.
 Otherwise, you’ll incur a fine of SGD 200,000 and be imprisoned for up to a year.

 Since 2013, about 25 per cent of HDB buyers and sellers have bought and sold units without seeking the help of a property agent.

-While citizens are becoming more and more savvy in buying and selling a property, seeking professional advice could still come in handy.
-Especially if you’re a first-time home buyer.
+While citizens are becoming savvier and savvier in buying and selling a property, seeking professional advice could still come in handy, especially if you’re a first-time homebuyer.

-How can you say if a particular house is something you want to live in?
+How can you say if a particular house you want to live in?

 Aside from the price, the area, and amenities, it is also important to conduct a home inspection.

-You also need to consider the property’s layout.
-Is it ideal for the size of your family?
-Is it ideal for a multi-generation family?
+Also, it is best to consider the property’s layout.
+For example, is it ideal for the size of your family?
+Is it suitable for a multi-generation family?

 What about the plumbing, electricity, and water source.
 Does the property have provisions for air conditioning and Wi-Fi installation?

 How accessible is your house from work, school, and mall?